-T5 fluorescent lights use special ballasts – the device that limits the amount of current passing through the tube to stop it from overloading.
-Additionally, these special ballasts enable T5 fluorescent lights to work at frequencies above 20kHz, giving you features such as instant start, rapid start and programmed start.
+T5 fluorescent lights use ballasts – the device that limits the amount of current passing through the tube to stop it from overloading.
+Additionally, these ballasts enable T5 fluorescent lights to work at frequencies above 20kHz, giving you features such as instant start, rapid start and programmed start.

 Another advantage that T5 fluorescent tubes offer is that they produce high levels of colour rendering and efficacy.
 The correlated colour temperature (CCT) and colour rendering index (CRI) of the lamps is determined by the phosphors used in the manufacturing process.
 The CRI of the T5 lamps can be specified from 70 to the mid-90s.
 For good quality lighting, we recommend to specify a CRI of at least 80.
 With T5 fluorescent lights you can choose different shades of white light, such as cool white, warm white and daylight.

 Taking T5 lighting one step further, our HE (High Efficiency) and HO (High Output) tubes really deliver.
 T5 High Efficiency Triphosphor Tubes last up to 50% longer, meaning they will deliver up to 30,000 hours of light, whilst equal in life expectancy, the T5 High Output Triphosphor Tubes are ideal for rooms with high ceilings.

 Our T8 fluorescent lights are some of the most widely used, and are perfect for places where you need to see lots of detail.
 Our T8 tubes have excellent colour rendering capabilities, bringing out the details of clothes and furniture.
 Retail stores, garages, offices, schools and conference rooms can all benefit from T8 lights.